Jungle Scout Review: Is It The Best Amazon Product Research Tool?

-However, it's good to know this number because it helps you do the math and decide just how viable your product idea is.
+However, knowing this number is good because it helps you do the math and decide just how viable your product idea is.

-Can you afford to lose quite a bit of money early on before turning a profit?
+Can you afford to lose quite a bit early on before making a profit?

 Ease To Rank

 This is all about how relevant a given term is to your original search.
-If you're well versed in a niche or in the product you're going to be launching, you might not find this column that useful.
+If you're well versed in a product niche or the product you're launching, you might not find this column useful.

-One really helpful thing you can do in the Jungle Scout app is create groups, and then see averages of like products.
-For example, I added several different cheese graters to a single group to see how they perform as a whole as well as how they do individually:
+For example, I added several different cheese graters to a single exclusive group to see how they perform as a whole as well as how they do individually.